awslabs/Agent-EvalKit/commands/trace.md

 ## Outline

 The text the user typed after `/evalkit.trace` in the triggering message **is** additional context or specific tracing requirements.
-This command sets up tracing instrumentation for the target agent based on the evaluation plan, creates scripts to run the instrumented agent on test cases to collect raw traces, and processes and simplifies the raw traces.
+This command sets up tracing instrumentation for the target agent based on the evaluation plan.

 Given that context, do this: